ThomasLeMontagner/adsop/README.md

 ## Vision

-Enable anyone—from students and researchers to mission engineers—to prototype, simulate and operate realistic space missions using modern software engineering practices.
+Enable anyone, from students and researchers to mission engineers,to prototype, simulate and operate realistic space missions using modern software engineering practices.

 ## Guiding Principles